Resolving inconsistencies in Relativistic Thermodynamics with four-entropy and four-heat current

 Some may propose the use of a relativistic version of the Sackur-Tetrode equation to express the entropy in the moving frame.
 Intriguingly, the entropy $S^{\prime}$ in the moving frame still remains related to the rest frame entropy $S$ through a logarithmic factor involving the Lorentz factor $\gamma$ \citep{taff68}.
 The presence of the $\ln \gamma$ term in the entropy transformation underscores a fundamental connection between the principles of relativity and thermodynamics.

 We now investigate how this term influences the validity of the second law of thermodynamics.
 For simplicity, let us express the entropy transformation in \autoref{eq:ent_trans} as $S^{\prime}=S-\ln \gamma$, neglecting the coefficient of $\ln \gamma$ since it varies depending on the type of gas or system under consideration.
-Taking the derivative with respect to time $t^{\prime}$ in the moving frame, we obtain,
+Taking the derivative with respect to the proper time $\tau$ in the moving frame, we obtain,

 where $a$ is the acceleration of the moving frame and $c$ is the speed of light in vacuum.
 If the acceleration $a=0$ or $\vec{v}\perp\vec{a}$,, only the first term in \autoref{eq:ent_evol} remains.
-At relativistic speeds, the moving frame observes an amplified rate of entropy change compared to the rest frame, which reflects the effects of time dilation.
-Since time appears to pass more slowly in the moving frame, the entropy change is effectively stretched out over time.
-The first term guarantees that $\frac{dS^{\prime}}{dt^{\prime}} \geq 0$, given that $\frac{dS}{dt}\geq 0$ in the rest frame.
+The first term guarantees that $\frac{dS^{\prime}}{d\tau} \geq 0$, given that $\frac{dS}{dt}\geq 0$ in the rest frame.
 Consequently, the second law of thermodynamics is upheld in both frames, provided the moving frame is either not accelerating or its acceleration is perpendicular to its velocity.
 It is worth noting that while special relativity primarily deals with inertial frames, it can still handle accelerating frames by locally approximating them as a series of infinitesimal inertial frames.

 We encounter a conceptual difficulty with the accelerating frames in the present context.
 The second term in this equation implies that entropy is either generated or dissipated in the moving frame purely due to acceleration, even in the absence of physical heat transfer or irreversible processes.
 This indicates that in an accelerating frame, entropy changes as a result of the relative motion of the observer, even if the system remains in equilibrium in its rest frame.